ahrjarrett/algos_ds/day2/readme.md

 |   3                 | Sorted List, find 1st and last |

-We can represent time as shape using Big O Notation.
+We can represent time as shape using [Big O Notation](https://en.wikipedia.org/wiki/Big_O_notation).
+This is a notation that describes the limiting behavior of a function when the argument tends toward a particular value or infinity.
+This is known as the Order of the function and is closely related to *o*, Ω, ω, and Θ.

 | Big-O, name        | # of Operations     | Algorithm                      |
 | ------------------ | ------------------- | ------------------------------ |